sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 ![phase1](compile.jpg)

 At such low table sizes, the time spent compiling actually dominates.
-Note that the time spent compiling is fixed so while on larger databases, the yellow portion of the graph will increase, the grey portion will stay constant.
+Note that the time spent compiling is fixed so as the database size grows larger, the yellow portion of the graph will increase and the grey portion will stay constant.
 This means the ratio of time spent compiling to time spent executing will decrease.

 However, this is still unacceptable on smaller queries where Postgres outperforms the compilation version.
 In future work, I discuss some ways that this can be fixed.